eLearning Translation: A Complete Guide for 2026

 Unfortunately, hidden costs can creep into your project at any stage.
 For instance, complex graphics or bulky multimedia elements might require extra translation efforts.

-Additional translation costs can also include legal compliance steps to ensure your eLearning courses meet all the regulatory requirements in the target locale.
+Additional translation costs can also include legal compliance steps to ensure that your eLearning courses meet all the regulatory requirements in the target locale.
 Quality assurance and multilingual testing are other sources of added translation expenses.
 Both require extra resources, time, and expertise to verify that the translated materials meet quality standards and provide an optimal learning experience.

 Preserving course design